JSaporski/JSaporski/README.md

 - 🔭 Student at Rocketseat!
 - 🔭 I’m currently open to work as a trainee Front-end Developer or Front-end Developer.
-- 🌱 I’m currently learning about Front-end (HTML5, CSS3 and JavaScript)
+- 🌱 I’m currently learning about the basics of Front-end (HTML5, CSS3 and JavaScript)
 - 💬 Ask me about [```HTML5, CSS3```]

 ![João's GitHub Profile Stats](https://github-readme-stats.vercel.app/api?username=JSaporski&show_icons=true&theme=dark)